 2003-2013: President and co-owner with my wife.

-2013-Present: The Private Press at Williams Stationery, still producing most of the stationery items of the old company on a limited basis through website sales.
+2013-Present: Chateau on Selden Private Press, still producing most of the Kadet Stationery items of the old company on a limited basis through website sales.

 Other Interests & Hobbies